ulisesgopa/erp-crm-next/README.md

 7. Turborepo - in planning
 8. Upgrade to Next.js 14 - complete
 9. Email client - in planning
-10. More Marketing Automation Tools - in planning
+10. More Marketing Automation Tools - in progress

 ## Emails